dodo-foundation/linux-learns/scp_command.md

 _Copy a File from One Remote Server to Another_

-Push Method --> file sent to user side to remote server
+Push Method - File is transmitted from user to remote server

 ```bash